itztarekragab/itztarekragab/README.md

 - 👋 Hi, I’m @itztarekragab
 - 👀 I’m interested in AI and Data Science
 - 🌱 I’m currently learning AI
-- 📫 You can find me on my LinkedIn ... https://www.linkedin.com/in/itztarekragab/
+- 📫 You can find me on LinkedIn ... https://www.linkedin.com/in/itztarekragab/

 <!---